 - Contact Customs before attempting to fly with your gold.

-- Remember to complete any and all forms required by law.
+- Remember to complete all forms required by law.

 The shipping and sending process is a central concern of Garfield Refining.
 If you’re considering selling scrap gold to our company, first read Garfield Refining’s private shipping instructions.